dead-claudia/thallium/CONTRIBUTING.md

 - `helpers` - This contains various test-related utilities, including the mocks.
 Here's a few in `helpers/base.js` you might appreciate knowing about:

-    - `push(array)` - A Thallium reporter that accepts an array destination to push its reports into.
+    - `push(array, keep = false)` - A Thallium reporter that accepts an array destination to push its reports into.
+Set `keep` to `true` if you want to retain the original `duration` and `slow` speeds.
-    - `n(type, path, value)` - Create a reporter node of a given type, path, and value.
+    - `n(type, path, value, {duration, slow})` - Create a reporter node of a given type, path, value, duration, and slow time.
+The latter is an object because they're almost always either not there or both there, treated as a pair.
     - `p(name, index)` - Create a path node with a given name and index

     These are most frequently used for testing reporter output for whatever reason.